Light Tank M24 Chaffee at the Patton Museum of Cavalry and Armor.

 Light Tank M24 Chaffee at the First Division Museum.

-The commander's cupola is shown here from the rear.
+On the left, the commander's cupola is shown from the rear.
 The commander had six vision blocks ringing the bottom of the cupola as well as a periscope in the rotating cupola door.
 An antenna mount is visible on the turret side.
+On the right, the loader was provided with a forward-opening door in the turret roof that was assisted by a torsion bar spring.
+The turret ventilator is in front of the loader's door.

 Top